-Most hemangiomas of infancy are not serious and require little or no treatment.
+Most infantile hemangiomas are not serious and require little or no treatment.

-However, a small group of children with facial hemangiomas can have other problems.
+However, a small group of children with facial hemangiomas may have other associated issues.

 PHACE syndrome may be suspected in infants with large hemangiomas on the face, head, and/or neck.

 What Does PHACE Stand For?

 PHACE syndrome is an association between large infantile hemangiomas of the face, head and/or neck and developmental defects of the eyes, heart, major arteries and brain.
 The cause of PHACE syndrome is unknown.

 P = Posterior fossa (refers to possible abnormal structures in the brain, particularly the cerebellum)